bbauska/meta-react-basics/README.md

   width="70%" />
 </p>

-First, let's begin with the node modules folder.
+<p>First, let's begin with the node modules folder.</p>

-You can think of this folder as a repository for all the modules in your React app.
+<p>You can think of this folder as a repository for all the modules in your
+React app.</p>

-The node modules folder is automatically added when you install a specific npm package.
+<p>The node modules folder is automatically added when you install a
+specific npm package.</p>

-You might recall the packages or groupings of files and/or node.js modules.
+<p>You might recall the packages or groupings of files and/or node.js
+modules.</p>

-Developers use packages when they want to add a piece of functionality that someone else coded and made available to other developers via the npm ecosystem.
+<p>Developers use packages when they want to add a piece of functionality
+that someone else coded and made available to other developers via the npm ecosystem.</p>

-Don't worry too much about the node modules folder.
+<p>Don't worry too much about the node modules folder.</p>

-For now, just be aware of it and that it's needed for your React app to work.
+<p>For now, just be aware of it and that it's needed for your React app to
+work.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s14-c. public folder (55) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->